sintaxi/thug/README.md

       // record => "bar"
     })

 What we have created is a basic key/value store using `Thug` nothing special yet.
 Thug has two basic building blocks for you to use `filters` and `validations`.

 ## Filters

 Creating a filter is simple, just create a function that calls the next filter in the stack.
 Here is a simple filter that just logs the record to the console.

     var log = function(record, next){
       console.log(record)
       next(record)
     }

 Now that we have a `filter` we put it in our model where we want it to be called.
 There are four different places within the lifecycle of a call that the filter can be called.

     var store = new Thug({
       filters: {
-        in      : [],
+        in      : [log],
         before  : [],
         after   : [],
         out     : []